icastillejogomez/degiro-api/README.md

 * OPEN: Gets only opened positions.
 * CLOSED: Gets only the closed positions in your portfolio.

-2. **getProductDetails** if is set to true the positions results will have a `productData` field with all the product details.
+2. **getProductDetails**: if is set to true the positions results will have a `productData` field with all the product details.

 Get all **open** positions: